zhon/mockist-style-javascript-tdd-kata/README.md

 Good, is the message clear? **Yes**

 ## Test 1 - passing
-Ok, how do we make it pass?
+Ok, how do you make it pass?
 ```javascript
     greet: function () {
         console.log("Hello, world!");